PaperMC/Paper/CONTRIBUTING.md

 - `git` (package `git` everywhere);
 - A Java 17 or later JDK (packages vary, use Google/DuckDuckGo/etc.).
   - [Adoptium](https://adoptium.net/) has builds for most operating systems.
-  - Paper requires JDK 17 to build, however makes use of Gradle's [Toolchains](https://docs.gradle.org/current/userguide/toolchains.html) feature to allow building with only JRE 8 or later installed.
+  - Paper requires JDK 17 to build, however, makes use of Gradle's [Toolchains](https://docs.gradle.org/current/userguide/toolchains.html) feature to allow building with only JRE 8 or later installed.
 (Gradle will automatically provision JDK 17 for compilation if it cannot find an existing